-31 Tips for Repairing, Updating and Maximizing Your Deck
+31 Tips for Designing, Repairing, and Updating Your Deck

 If you've had a deck for more than a couple years, chances are it'll need some work.
 After all, it spends 365 days a year exposed to the elements.
 Check out this collection of hints and tips for repairing and replacing deck parts, and adding some comfort, too.